joelparkerhenderson/system-quality-attributes/doc/accessibility/index.md

 - **Tools and Technologies**: Utilizing accessibility testing tools and assistive technologies during the development and testing phases.
 - **Inclusive Design**: Adopting an inclusive design approach that considers the needs of all users from the beginning of the design process.

-### Conclusion

-Accessibility is a critical consideration for creating inclusive systems that serve the widest possible range of users.
-By addressing it as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can ensure their systems are usable by all individuals, including those with disabilities.
-This not only meets legal and ethical standards but also broadens the user base and enhances overall user satisfaction.

 </span>

 **Define accessible:** <span data-chatgpt-prompt="define accessible (computers and software)">Accessible refers to ensuring that individuals with disabilities can utilize technology in the same manner as their non-disabled counterparts.
 This includes making digital information and technology easily accessible to people with visual, auditory, physical, or cognitive disabilities, such as by incorporating assistive technology and features into hardware and software design.</span>